Lymphatus/libcaesium/README.md

 ## Compression vs Optimization
 JPEG is a lossy format: that means you will always lose some information after each compression.
 So, compressing a file with 100 quality for 10 times will result in a always different image, even though you can't really see the difference.
 Libcaesium also supports optimization, by setting the _quality_ to 0.
-This performs a lossy process, resulting in the same image, but with a smaller size (10-15% usually).
+This performs a lossless process, resulting in the same image, but with a smaller size (10-15% usually).
 PNG is lossless, so libcaesium will always perform optimization rather than compression.